Home » Painted Furniture » How To Make Paint Look Distressed Without Sanding

 how to use a layering block

 Once the paint was nice and dry I started the process of layering paint on the raised details of the chests to make the paint look distressed.
 Watch the video below to see how it works.
-Still photos do not show this well.
+A simple photo does not show this well.

 How To Make Paint Look Distressed Without Sanding